D4v1X/crm-service/README.md

 - **logs:** contains the application log
 - **conf:** contains the configuration files for Play Framework and Jooq.
 One very important file in this directory is "routes".
 - **conf/database:** contains the SQL script with which to initialize the database.
+- **conf/evolutions:** contains the SQL evolutions script to track the database schema changes.
 - **project:** contains configuration files for Play Framework
-- **sql:** contains the SQL script with which to initialize the database
 - **test:** contains the unit tests

 ### Security